What is a Sustainable house?

 Heating – hot water production – cooking

 In Hungary renewable resourcesthat can produce electrical energy are the following: solar, wind and biomass.
-The theoretical potentials of the first two are significant, but the really accessible energy is much less.
+The theoretical potentials of the first two are significant (The Hungarian Academy of Sciences estimates that the theoretical potential for solar photovoltaic energy is 1,750 and wind energy 530 PJ / year.)
+But the really accessible energy is much less.
 Calculations without biomass resources are approx. 15-25 PJ per year.
+If, in addition to heating energy use, 21 PJ of biomass can be used to produce electricity, at least an additional 7 PJ can be calculated as renewable energy.

 What requirements a “sustainable house” has to comply with?

-The energy demand of heating can be calculated two ways:
+The heating energy demand can thus be calculated under two assumptions:

 The cooling energy demandhas to be reduced radically in the case of residential buildings.
 In the case of self-contained houses, adequate architectural and structural design features can completely eliminate this demand.